dfusilier/type-director-compass/README.md

 Oftentimes two fonts set to the same size do not appear to be.
 This is because the heights of their lowercase letters are not equal.
 By using the `font-size-adjustment` property, additional fonts can be normalized to the default font.
 This will ensure they align to the modular scale.

-As an example, Verdana appears 11% larger than Georgia.
-To normalize it with Georgia, we can set a `normalize-ratio: 0.89`.
-This will cause Verdana to be 11% smaller than Georgia when both are set to the same size.
+For example, Verdana appears 11% larger than Georgia.
+To normalize it with Georgia, we can set a `font-size-adjustment: 0.89`.
+This will cause Verdana to be 11% smaller than Georgia when set to the same size.

-Similarly, you may also want to apply an adjustment to line-heights on a font-by-font basis.
-Specify a `line-height-adjustment` adjustment to do so.
+Similarly, you can also apply an adjustment to line-height on a font-by-font basis by specifying a `line-height-adjustment`.

 ### Define your constraints

-Font scales are built from constraints defined via a SASS map in the following format:
+Provide constraints for your font scales via a SASS map in the following format:

 ```scss
 $font-scales: (